 What is Health Care Transformation?

+The healthcare system is experiencing unparalleled transformation.
+Increasingly, volume matters less, and patient outcomes and value matter more.
+Convenience is prime, and cost is scrutinized more.
+It is a new health care environment.
 Health care transformation can be viewed as creating health value by improving health outcomes, access to health services, and the way health care is delivered in order to achieve population health improvement.
-Some core elements of health care transformation can include: alignment of incentives, connectivity among caregivers and patients, enhancement of provider and patient experience, strategies addressing social determinants of health, leadership assessment and development, innovative business plans and models, and meaningful metrics and evaluation.
+Some core elements of health care transformation can include: shift from health care to well care, alignment of incentives, connectivity among caregivers and patients, enhancement of provider and patient experience, strategies addressing social determinants of health, leadership assessment and development, enhanced interprofessional collaboration, innovative business plans and models, and meaningful metrics and evaluation.

 Characteristics of transformed health care delivery systems, identified by the Centers for Medicare and Medicaid Services (CMS), include: